subfuzion/denobyexample.dev/content/en/repl.md

 weight: 20
 ---

-The Deno REPL (read/evaluate/print/loop) is a dedicated Deno command shell that can help you to experiment and learn without having to save and run program files.
+The Deno REPL (Read Eval Print Loop) is a dedicated Deno command shell that can help you to experiment and learn without having to save and run program files.

 You can enter `deno repl` or simply `deno` in your terminal.
-Exit the REPL by entering `close()` or pressing `Ctrl-D` to terminate the session.
+Exit the shell by entering `close()` or pressing `Ctrl-D` to terminate the session.

 Here's an example of a session.